 What are P11d Mileage Allowance Payments

-Mileage Allowance Payments are approved amounts Directors and employees can claim as an allowable business expense for business miles travelled in personal vehicles, whilst remaining free from any additional tax and NI.
+Mileage allowance payments are HMRC-approved amounts Directors and employees can claim as an allowable business expense for business miles travelled in personal vehicles, whilst remaining free from any additional tax and NI.

 Where Mileage Allowance Payments are made either equal to or less than the approved HMRC rates then no entry needs to be made in section E. But employees who received less than the approved rates can claim a tax refund on the underpayment as a work mileage tax rebate.